riccardodebellini/mybookshelf/README.md

-# MyBookShelf📖
+# MyTomes 📖

 **Manage your home library with ease!**

-MyBookshelf is an intuitive Flutter application that lets you organize and track your personal book collection.
+MyTomes is an intuitive Flutter application that lets you organize and track your personal book collection.
 Cataloging your books has never been easier.

 ## ✨LATEST UPDATE and release notes